hiimvikash/hiimvikash/README.md

 # नमस्ते, I'm Vikash Gupta 🙏🏻

-I'm a Computer Science Engineer who loves building things that work well in every scenario and solve real-world problems.
-I'm always looking to learn new technologies and enjoy seeing projects through from start to finish.
-My foundation in Data Structures and Algorithms helps me build efficient and scalable solutions.
+I’m a Computer Science engineer who enjoys building things that are useful and simple.
+I like solving practical problems and making applications that actually help in real scenarios.

+I try to keep learning new technologies and improve step by step, because every project teaches me something new.

+My background in Data Structures and Algorithms gives me a good base to think logically and build solutions that can work better as they grow.

 ---